Fraser-Votes/docs/README.md

-# Fraser Votes
+# Fraser Votes Documentation

-Fraser Votes is a student-made web app meant to facilitate in school elections in a secure, environmentally-friendly, and efficient manner.
+This is the documentation for Fraser Votes, hosted as a Hugo Book static site